 3. Valvular Disease

-Valvular disease is the most common form of heart disease in dogs since it is responsible for around 70% of all heart problems.
-This disease is also known as chronic valve disease (CVD) or endocardiosis.
+Valvular diseases are one of the most common forms of heart disease in dogs since they are responsible for around 70% of all heart problems.
+There are several subtypes of vulvular canine diseases, such as chronic valve disease (CVD), endocardiosis and Degenerative Mitral Valve Disease (DMVD), with CVD being more prevalent.

 Chronic valve disease is usually more prominent in dogs that are older than 5 years.
 It is also more likely for small breeds to develop this condition.